 Maybe just buy less potting soil next time?

 I still have to remind myself of this EVERY SPRING.

 I no longer “stock up” on potting soil.
 I can almost always find it at a good price if I shop around.
 It’s worth buying fresh each spring when the gardening sales start popping up in stores.

 You don’t need that much potting soil in storage over the winter.
 It can usually be found in outdoor stores (even in wintertime) and always can be ordered online.
 I just keep one or two small bags now for wintertime.

-At the end of the growing season, I put little bits of leftover potting soil from open bags in the compost with the autumn leaves.
+At the end of the growing season, I put little bits of leftover potting soil from open bags in the compost with the autumn leaves to add a bit of variety to the leaf mold.
 Only unopened bags and other relatively un-compromised bags of potting soil are worth saving.

 I keep enough in the house for little DIY projects, but not enough to be considered a “stockpile”.
 Just a small tote.
 That’s totally enough :)